jordanmcgowan/softball/index.md

 # Schedule

-Below is the schedule for the next 4 weeks:
+Below is the schedule for the next 4 weeks.
+Games will be every Monday at 6:30 and 7:30pm at Bryn Mawr field #11.

 |Week|Date|Time|Teams|Field|
 |---|---|---|---|---|